Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning: Experiments

 \subsection{Ablation Study}

 In this subsection, we conduct ablation studies to analyze the impact of different components of our method.
-For more in-depth analysis, please refer to the supplementary material.

-\textbf{Effect of each component.} We have three key components in our scheme: Low resolution (Lr), Unified sampler (Usam), and SC loss.
-Table~\ref{components} displays the results of the key components of our method.
+\textbf{Effect of each component.} We have three key components in our method: Low resolution (Lr), Unified sampler (Usam), and Teacher agent (T-agent).
+Table~\ref{components} displays the results of these key components.
 The first row in this table shows the outcomes of vCLIMB\_TC, which we refer to as a \textit{\textbf{benchmark}} in the following text.
 As demonstrated, reducing the resolution causes the network's performance to suffer significantly, particularly on SS V1 and UCF101.
 This is understandable since lowering the resolution eliminates many video frame details, making it more challenging for the network to learn discriminative features.
-We consider this setup, i.e., vCLIMB\_TC with low-resolution input in the incremental session, as a \textit{\textbf{baseline}}.
+We consider this setup, i.e., vCLIMB\_TC with low-resolution input in the incremental stage, as a \textit{\textbf{baseline}}.

 When adding unified sampler, the network's performance improves on all datasets, but more significantly on SS V1 and HMDB51.
 This implies that many video frames in the selected exemplars are redundant for knowledge replay, and thus eliminating them effectively will help to better recall old knowledge.
-Finally, the addition of SC loss enables our method to consistently enhance the network's performance on all datasets, especially with a 22.4\% improvement on UCF101.
-These outcomes are significantly better than the benchmark results.
+Finally, the addition of SC loss enables our method to consistently enhance the network's performance on all datasets, especially with a 22.40\% improvement on UCF101.
+These outcomes are significantly better than those of the benchmark.
 Notably, we use lower resolution and smaller episodic memory in the incremental phase.
-Furthermore, our method does not rely on teacher networks, which can effectively decrease the storage overhead of teacher inference while increasing the flexibility of incremental learning.
+Furthermore, our method does not rely on the teacher network during training, which can effectively decrease the computational and storage overhead while increasing the flexibility of incremental learning.